PhilipCRivera/HTML-and-CSS-Projects/README.md

 # Academy Cinemas
 This page is an example home page for a Movie Theater that is styled using Bootstrap 4.
 It contains many Bootstrap components including but not limited to a navbar, jumbotron, form, cards, and dropdowns

+# Pokemon Project
+This page contains pictures with some grayscale, contains a video that automatically starts when the webpage begins and has responsive over effects on text!